-Michael currently lives in sunny Los Angeles with his wife, actress Angela Ingersoll.
-The irresistible man and wife duo shares the spotlight in their own hilarious and heartwarming concert My Baby Just Cares For Me, serving up classic pop favorites with all the candor and chemistry of a modern day George and Gracie.
+Michael currently lives in Chicago with his wife, actress Angela Ingersoll.
+The irresistible man and wife duo shares the spotlight in their hilarious and heartwarming concert My Baby Just Cares For Me, presenting classic pop favorites with all the candor and chemistry of a modern day George and Gracie.

 Learn more at babyjustcares.com

-Chicago theatre credits include a Jeff Award Nomination for Jonathan Larson in Tick, Tick… BOOM!
-(Pegasus Players), I Love You, You’re Perfect, Now Change (Metropolis Performing Arts Centre), as well as headlining his own successful regional concert tour Steppin’ Out, a Rat Pack style variety show featuring the Ted Hogarth Orchestra.
+Other Chicago theatre credits include My Baby Just Cares For Me (Northlight Theatre); Jonathan Larson in Tick, Tick… BOOM!
+(Jeff Nomination, Pegasus Players), I Love You, You’re Perfect, Now Change (Metropolis Performing Arts Centre), as well as headlining his own successful regional concert tour Steppin’ Out, a Rat Pack style variety show featuring the Ted Hogarth Orchestra.
 He is a member of Actor’s Equity and the American Federation of Television and Radio Artists.

 Michael made his feature film debut as Donzil in the highly acclaimed motion picture Walk The Line.
 Other film credits include John in All Flesh Keep Silent.
-Television credits include playing opposite Patrick Swayze as Brad O’ Keefe in The Beast (A&E); and Musical Guest spots for The Oprah Winfrey Show (ABC); The Tonight Show With Jay Leno (NBC); The Primetime Emmy Awards (FOX); and A Capitol Fourth: America’s Independence Day Celebration (PBS).
+Television credits include Under the Streetlamp Live in Concert (PBS); Streetlamp Musical guest spots for Extra (NBC) and Access Hollywood (NBC); Jersey Boys Musical Guest spots for The Oprah Winfrey Show (ABC); The Tonight Show With Jay Leno (NBC); The Primetime Emmy Awards (FOX); A Capitol Fourth: America’s Independence Day Celebration (PBS); and The Beast (A&E) opposite Patrick Swayze.
 Other broadcast appearances include national commercials, singing the National Anthem for the San Francisco Giants, Chicago White Sox, Chicago Bears, as well as leading the seventh inning stretch and throwing out the first pitch for the Chicago Cubs.

 Regional theatre credits include four Ostrander Award Nominations for Outstanding Actor for his performances as George in Of Mice And Men, Floyd Collins in Floyd Collins, Lumiere in Beauty & The Beast, and Bat Boy in Bat Boy: The Musical; also David Frost Frost/Nixon, Hal in Picnic, Juliet in Shakespeare’s R&J, Mike Connor in The Philadelphia Story, Rev. Bobby Groves in Book Of Days, Harry Houdini in Ragtime, Malcolm in Macbeth, Tin Man in The Wizard Of Oz, and A Closer Walk With Patsy Cline (Playhouse on the Square, Memphis); and Marc Antony in Julius Caesar (Cincinnati Shakespeare Company).